r-pessoa/character_complexity/README.md

 I tried to come up with a way to rank Chinese characters according to difficulty, while at the same time weighing them according to frequency.

-The result is this table:
+The result is in finaltable.xlsx

-The code is available in my GitHub.
+The code is in Hanzi.ipynb

 For character decompositions, I referred to